Pearl Izumi EM Road N3 Review Facts

 The cushion we’ve been talking about in this trainer is great for those who just a want a little extra impact absorption on training runs, or for those who are nursing a mild injury.
 The softness is there, but it’s not an extreme form.
 The N3s will still allow you to feel the ground, it just won’t be as jarring when you get there.
 When it comes to protection, the N3s got positive reviews from those with high arches.
 They said the shoe helped protect them from shin splits

-The trick to adding cushioning to a shoe, is to make sure runners who want to feel the ground, can do so.
+The trick to adding cushioning to a shoe is to make sure runners who want to feel the ground can do so.
 The biomechanical midsole does have some give to it, but the shoe gives back upon ground impact.
 Runners noticed a nice rolling contact with the ground, which is also due in part to the unique drop on this shoe, which we’ll address a little later in this review.

-A few runners in particular noticed a little extra support in the N3 compared to other brands they’d tried.
+A few runners particularly noticed a little extra support in the N3 compared to other brands they’d tried.
 One self-described 200-pound man said he usually felt his extra weight was rough on his feet, but that these shoes offered the extra support he needed.
 An under-pronator claimed this style was perfect for correcting his foot placement.
 And lastly, those who are working to decrease their stride might want to give the N3 a try.
 One reviewer says the eMotion technology is ideal for those with a short stride.

-These are a road shoe
+This is a road shoe

 , and should stick to pavement.
 Not only is this shoe not built with the support for off-roading, it also has a tendency to get little rocks and debris stuck in its outsole.
 If you’re set on the Pearl Izumi brand but want to incorporate trail-running into your program, take a look at their trail running line

 .
 It also gets good reviews from athletes who prefer a more varied terrain.